Col-E/Useful-Things/opinions/switching-to-kotlin.md

-# Opinion: Switching to Kotlin isn't worth it
+# Opinion: Switching to Kotlin makes less sense as Java evolves

-What this is:

 * A list of arguments for switching to Kotlin that I've seen that I don't believe really hold up well.
   * Lots of features Kotlin and other languages pioneered are now in core Java